AOSC-Dev/la_ow_ptrace/README.md

 You can set environment variable `LA_OW_PTRACE_DEBUG=1` to enable debug logs.

-## How does it work

-It intercepts syscall from child process.
-When it met unimplemented old-world-only syscall, it calls the equivalent new-world syscall in child process and converts the result.
-For syscall where sigset is used, the size is changed from 16 to 8.
-It generates code for sigaction handler to accomodate the difference in `struct mcontext_t`.

-## Progress

-- [x] newfstat/newfstatat
-- [x] rt_sigprocmask/rt_sigaction/rt_sigpending/rt_sigtimedwait/rt_sigsuspend
-- [x] pselect6/ppoll
-- [x] epoll_pwait/epoll_pwait2
-- [x] handle child process
-- [x] signalfd4
-- [ ] getrlimit/setrlimit

 ## How to run WPS

 1. Install libLOL from AOSC OS